 We learned about the connection between healthy soil, healthy plants, healthy animals and healthy families.
 We also learned of the increased levels of Omega 3, CLA, and other beneficial nutrients in pasture raised meats.
 We were producing nutrient dense pure food and really nourishing our bodies for the first time in our lives.

 About six months into this we learned we were expecting our first child.
 Oh, and did we mention Mariah quit her "treatment" when we started changing our diet.

 To say we were ecstatic doesn't even come close.
 We could hardly believe the transformation in both of us.
 Not to mention the fact that we would indeed be having a family!

 Then we made the decision to start Fed From The Farm so that the families in our community could experience and enjoy the same nutrient dense, pure food that our family enjoyed.
 Our goal was to produce the best and safest food while giving families a genuine connection to the source of their food.

 We believe that the only truly sustainable farming system is one that harbors trust between those who steward the land and those who eat of its bounty.

 Today we have four healthy boys and see the difference that nutrient rich food makes for our family every day.
 We invite you to become a part of our regenerative agriculture story and to simultaneously begin your own.

 To your health and the health of the land future generations will inherit

--David, Mariah, Judah and Baby Ephraim Boatright
+-David, Mariah, Judah, Ephraim, Asher, and Levi Boatright